esbanarango/ember-place-autocomplete/README.md

   inputClass= 'place-autocomplete--input'
-  focusOutCallback='done' //Name of the action in the controller placeChangedCallback='placeChanged' //Name of the action in the controller }}
+  focusOutCallback='done' //Name of the action in the controller placeChangedCallback='placeChanged' //Name of the action in the controller types='(cities)' //You don't have to pass this value, default value is 'geocode' }}

 ```